ErpNetDocs/tech/modules/crm/clientcenter/setup.md

 > Through the Instance Manager you can see and restart all sites.

 ## Setup User settings:
-1. New User registers himself from the Client Center – it creates a new User definition as External Community User.
+1. New User registers himself from the Client Center register form – that creates a new User definition as External Community User.
 2. Define Person for this User.
 3. Define Parent Party for this Person.
 4. Define Customer for this Parent Party as follows: